careecodes/Manager-About-Me/README.md

 ## How I Work
 ### Developer autonomy and ownership
 * I like staying out of the engineers’ way and letting them use their best judgement on things.
+I think developers are domain experts and should have ownership over the way that we execute engineering projects.
-* Sometimes I’ll drop into a Product meeting with your team and ask questions or for help in solving a problem like timelines, requirements, etc.
+* Sometimes I’ll drop into a Product meeting with your team and ask questions or for help in solving a problem like timelines, requirements, etc. Sometimes I’ll ask questions meant to challenge assumptions or encourage some debate, but not to tell you how to write something.
-* Sometimes I’ll ask questions meant to challenge assumptions or encourage some debate.
+* My main priority is making sure you're working on things that are meaningful to both you and the company, and that you feel empowered to do that to the best of your abilities.

 ### Purposeful, productive meetings.
 * I tend to get kind of impatient if I feel like a conversation isn’t going anywhere.